Parton distribution functions from scalar light-front parton gas model: Marginalization of the phase-space distribution

-When the partons are massive, the mass of the partons sets the scale of the phase space distribution.
-Therefore we choose $m=1$ as the default unit.
-The marginalized distribution $\omega_x$ with $N=2$ is already given by Eq.~\eqref{eq:omega_x_N2}.
-In the case where $N\geq 3$, we substitute Eq.~\eqref{eq:reduction_int_rho} into Eq.~\eqref{eq:def_omega_x} and obtain
+When all partons are of the same non-vanishing mass, this mass sets the scale of the phase-space distribution.
+Therefore we choose ${m=1}$ setting the default units of measure.
+The marginalized distribution $\omega_x(x)$ with ${N=2}$ is already given by Eq.~\eqref{eq:omega_x_N2}.
+When we do not impose the condition that particles have the same mass, in the case of ${N\geq 3}$ we substitute Eq.~\eqref{eq:reduction_int_rho} into Eq.~\eqref{eq:def_omega_x} and obtain

-with $x_\pm$, $\eta$, $\alpha_j$, and $\beta_j$ defined by Eqs.~(\ref{eq:def_eta_zeta},~\ref{ea:def_alpha_beta}).
-The subscript condition of the longitudinal momentum fraction integrals is given explicitly by
+with $x_\pm$, $\eta$, $\alpha_j$, and $\beta_j$ defined by Eqs.~\eqref{eq:def_eta_zeta} and \eqref{ea:def_alpha_beta}.
+The subscript condition of the longitudinal momentum-fraction integrals is explicitly given by

-which ensures that all $p_j^+$ are positive definite as required by the light front kinematics.
+which ensures that all longitudinal momenta $p_j^+$ are positive definite as required by the light-front kinematics.

-Equation~\eqref{eq:omega_x_marginalized} is the expression of the single-particle longitudinal momentum fraction distribution from the light front parton gas model alternative to Eq.~\eqref{eq:omega_x_from_joint}.
-After eliminating the $x_{N-1}$ integral using the delta functions in Eq.~\eqref{eq:omega_x_marginalized}, the number of dimensions for remaining integrals is $3N-5$.
-This agrees with the number of momentum space dimensions $3N$ subtracting the conservation of light front $3$-momentum, one conservation of energy, and one remaining variable after marginalization.
+Equation~\eqref{eq:omega_x_marginalized} is the expression of the single-particle longitudinal momentum-fraction distribution from the light-front parton gas model alternative to Eq.~\eqref{eq:omega_x_from_joint}.
+After eliminating the $x_{N-1}$ integral using the $\delta$-functions in Eq.~\eqref{eq:omega_x_marginalized}, the number of dimensions for remaining integrals is $3N-5$.
+This agrees with the number of momentum-space dimensions $3N$ subtracting the conservation of light-front $3$-momentum, $1$ conservation of energy, and $1$ remaining variable after marginalization.

+We then compute Eq.~\eqref{eq:omega_x_marginalized} with ${N=3}$ identical particles numerically using quadrature in the units where $m=1$.
+Since each transverse kinematic term in the Hamiltonian given by Eq.~\eqref{eq:def_P-_LFPG} is positive semi-definite, for any component of the transverse momentum being integrated we have a natural cutoff